cloudpanel-io/docs/cloudpanel-ce/docs/application-laravel-7.md

 clpctl system:permissions:reset www.domain.com 775
 ```

 5. Done!
-You can now open your domain in your browser to see the **Laravel 7** welcome page.
+You can now open your domain in your browser to see the welcome page.

 <img class="border" src={useBaseUrl('img/v1/applications/laravel7/welcome_to_laravel.png')} />